Robustified Domain Adaptation: Conclusion

 \section{Conclusion}

-In this paper, we presented a new problem, robustifying UDA, which concerns training an adversarial robust model in a target domain without data annotations.
-Correspondingly, we proposed a novel method of Class-consistent Unsupervised Robust Domain Adaptation(CURDA) to tackle this problem.
-With contrastive robust training (CORTrain) to enhance the source domain training and source anchored adversarial contrastive (SAA-contrastive) loss to perform class-aware adversarial domain alignment, CURDA conquered the challenge of inter-class mismatch.
-Experiments on handwritten digits and natural images benchmarks demonstrate that the proposed CURDA can effectively adapt a source-robust model onto an unlabeled target domain while simultaneously achieving strong robustness and competitive accuracy.
+In this paper, we presented a new problem on robustifying UDA, which concerns training an adversarial robust model in a target domain without data annotations.
+Correspondingly, we proposed a novel framework of Class-consistent Unsupervised Robust Domain Adaptation(CURDA) to tackle this problem.
+With contrastive robust training (CORTrain) to enhance the source domain training and source anchored adversarial contrastive (SAA-contrastive) loss to perform class-aware adversarial domain alignment, CURDA conquered the challenge of the inevitable domain distribution deviation in UDA against target domain adversarial training.
+Experiments on DIGITS and Office-31 benchmarks demonstrate that the proposed CURDA can effectively robustify existing UDA models while simultaneously achieving strong robustness and competitive accuracy.
+The effectiveness of each components in the proposed framework was further validated through several ablation studies.

 { }